 The shotgun barrel should have been hit with blood due to the massive blowback, brain tissue, etc., which usually occurs in either suicide or homicide scenarios by a near contact shotgun discharge to the head [15].
-The exterior of the shotgun showed no tissue contamination (Figs. 6A and 6B).
-No tissue was within the bore of the shotgun (Fig. 6B, inset).
+The exterior of the shotgun had no tissue contamination (Figures 6A&6B).
+No tissue was within the bore of the shotgun (Figure 6B, inset).
 Another shotgun discharged into the victim's head.

 The 12 gauge shotgun has the strongest recoil of most firearms [19].
-The trajectory of the pellets in the head [2] and the blowback occurring near the truck door window (Fig. 3) would have the shotgun elevated off the ground and unsupported in the suicide scenario.
+The trajectory of the pellets in the head [2] and the blowback, which occurred near the truck door window

+(Figure 3), would have the shotgun elevated off the ground and unsupported in the suicide scenario.
 The close proximity of the victim's head to the door window and the angle at the shotgun's discharge would mean more than half the shotgun would be on the exterior side of the door window.
 In the suicide scenario, the victim somehow managed to reach the trigger on the exterior side of the window after breaking it with the shotgun stock.
 Upon the discharge in this scenario, the unsupported shotgun recoil would propel it through the widow, away from the victim.
-The victim's shotgun was on top of his body (Fig. 6).
+The victim's shotgun was on top of his body (Figure 6).

-Fig. 7.
-Pavement bloodstains; stain numbers 2 and 3 correspond to the numbered body positions.
-The body is in position 3 in these images.
-(A) Image of the body and associated stains; blood trail 1 documents that the body was moved from the position where he collapsed (at the red dot) following the shotgun discharge.
+Figure 7.
+Pavement bloodstains; stain numbers 2 and 3 correspond to the numbered body positions (see text).
+The body was moved twice before its final found position.
+A. Image of the body and associated stains; blood trail 1 documents that the body was moved from the position where he collapsed (at the red dot) following the shotgun discharge.
 Blood trail 1 goes from the stain just in front of the right hand to the larger stain 2.
 Bloodstain 3 originated from the body at position 3 as shown.
-(B) As in A, but image was taken with the photographer standing near the victim's head with his shadow over the body; the dashed line oval is the probable location of the victim's head in body position 2.
-(C) Image of stains 1 and 2; a spattering event (splash pattern) occurred in circled area of stain 2 when the head was elevated above the pavement prior to setting the body down in position 2.
-The blood came from the massive, vessel-like head wound (Fig. 1A) when the head was turned to the left while elevated above the pavement, poring blood onto the pavement which created a pool with the spines and satellite spatter due to splashing.
-Image probably taken at 0616.
+B. As in A, but image was taken with the photographer standing near the victim's head with his shadow over the body; the dashed line oval is the probable location of the victim's head in body position 2.
+C. Image of stains 1 and 2; a spattering event (splash pattern) occurred in circled area of stain 2 when the head was elevated above the pavement prior to setting the body down in position 2.
+The blood came from the massive, vessel-like head wound (Figure 1A) when the head was turned to the left while elevated above the pavement, poring blood onto the pavement which created a pool with the spines and satellite spatter due to splashing.
+Image was probably taken at 0616.
+The driveway pavement was sloped down to the west as evidenced by the blood flow (e.g. Figure 7A).

-3.7 Bloodstains on the pavement
+Bloodstains on the Pavement

-The victim almost vertically collapsed after the shotgun discharge.
-The bloodstains labeled 1 in Fig. 7 show a trail, which originated from the initial victim collapse location (at the red dot in Fig. 7A).
-The trail leads to a blood pool.
-Blood had quickly filled the massive vessel-like head wound and creating a splash pattern (Fig. 1A) when the victim's head turned left while he was elevated above the pavement.
-Blood spilled from the vessel-like wound and into the developing pool, the blood-into-blood splashing created spines and satellite spatter (Fig. 7C).
+The victim vertically collapsed after the shotgun discharge.
+The bloodstains labeled 1 in Figure 7 was a trail, which originated from the initial victim collapse location (at the red dot in Figure 7A).
+The trail led to a pool.
+Blood had quickly filled the massive vessel-like head wound (Figure 1A) and created a splash pattern on the pavement (Figures 7B&7C)

+when the victim's head turned left while he was elevated above the pavement.
+Blood spilled from the vessel-like wound and into the developing pool, the blood-onto-blood splashing created spines and satellite spatter (Figure 7C).

-The bloodstains on the pavement document Johnson's body was moved immediately following his collapse to the asphalt pavement.
+The bloodstains on the pavement document Johnson's body was moved two times.